MLeidel/GptGUI/README.md

 Except use your own key.
 It's the same procedure on any system.

-So its option 1 or 2 whatever you prefer.
+So you have two options to set up the account KEY from Gpt.

 ---

-## Now install GptGUI.
+## A few more notes

 ---

-If you're able to get it installed here are a few things to note.

-## gptgui.ini file
+### gptgui.ini file

 __gptgui.ini__ is a plain text file.
 Three things can be set in the gptgui.ini file
 - Theme
 - Path and filename for the query-save file
-- Your GPTKEY value (required if not using system Env Variable)
+- Your GPTKEY value (required - if not using system Environment Variable)

+Possible themes are: __solar, superhero, cyborg, and darkly__.

+You should enter a path with a file name that will be the
+plain text file where you can "Save" individual query responses.
+Call it anything you like.

 example:
-__theme=superhero__
-Possible themes are: solar, superhero, cyborg, and darkly.

-The query-save file is also a plain text file where you can save (append) individual queries.

-example:
 >__path=c:\gptgui\myqueries.txt__
 __theme=cyborg__
-__gptkey=__your.own.gptkey.from.openai...
+__gptkey=__your.own.gptkey.from.your.own.openai.account...

 _Note: if you've set up the GPTKEY in your system ENV,
 then do not enter anything on the third line of gptgui.ini._